UmamaSaif/Weather-Dashboard/README.md

-# Weather Dashboard App

-## Description

-This Weather Dashboard App is a comprehensive web application that provides users with detailed weather information, forecasts, and data visualization.
-It features a responsive design, interactive charts, and a chatbot for answering weather-related queries.

 ## Weather Dashboard App 🌤️

 A feature-rich web application providing real-time weather updates, interactive visualizations, and AI-powered chatbot support.
 Users can search for cities, view detailed weather forecasts, and interact with an AI assistant for weather-related queries.